Lumi-supercomputer/lumi-userguide/docs/computing/systems/lumid.md

 ## Disk storage

-The LUMI-D node provide some local disk storage.
+The LUMI-D nodes provide some local disk storage.
 Additionally, you have access to all the [network based storage options][storage].